Cummins takes 10 wickets to lead Australia to Pakistan series triumph

 “I think we’re going to look back and remember 2023 as one of the special ones.”

-Set an imposing victory target of 317 runs after bowling Australia out for 262 before lunch, the tourists had put together a series of partnerships that frustrated the potent Australian attack.
+Facing an imposing victory target of 317 runs after bowling Australia out for 262 before lunch, the tourists had put together a series of partnerships that frustrated the potent Australian attack.

-There were some home nerves when the last substantial stand of 57 between Rizwan (35) and Agha Salman (50) got the target under 100 runs but the match turned for good when Cummins separated the pair.
+There were some home nerves when the last substantial stand of 57 between Rizwan (35) and Agha Salman (50) got the target under 100 runs, but the match turned for good when Cummins separated the pair.

 Pakistan had threatened to take control of the match on several occasions over the first four days only to let the Australians off the hook.